iantivey/probr/README.md

 Some generalized probes target all providers, but others are only useful for specific providers.
 The first layer of the tag (`@csp`) is only an identifier, and serves no purpose by itself.

 - csp
-  - all
+  - any
   - aws
   - azure
   - gke
   - openshift

 ```
-@csp/all  # targets probes and scenarios that are cloud agnostic
+@csp/any  # targets only probes and scenarios that are cloud agnostic
 @csp/gke  # targets only GKE-compatible probes and scanarios
 ```